FAQ - Brighton

 Q. What happens if I can't do the set or certain strokes (Butterfly, backstroke etc)?

 You don’t need to complete the sets.
 We try to do a mix of strokes but you don’t need to do certain strokes.
 We can suggest alternatives or help you learn the stroke.
 We would like to emphasis this for new joiners.
+On Saturdays we operate development lane for anyone who can swim a minimum of 4 lengths.

 Q. I am trans, can I join?